jansedivy/potion/docs/api/app.md

 #### `init()`

+This method is called when all assets are loaded.

 #### `configure()`

+Method for configuring potion, setting up width and height and main probably the main thing is to define which assets to load.

 #### `render()`

+This method is called every frame.
+Used for rendering.

 #### `update(time)`

+This method is called every frame.
+Used for updating.

+`time` is the difference in seconds from the last frame.

 #### `exitUpdate(time)`

 #### `preloading()`

+This method is used for rendering loading bar.
+Could be overwritten to rendering different style of the loading bar.

+#### `setSize(width, height)`

+Method which sets width and height of the app and the canvas element.

 #### `focus()`

+Event which is called when browser gets focus

 #### `blur()`

+Event which is called when browser gets blur

 #### `click()`

+Event which is called when the user clicks on the canvas element

 #### `mousemove()`

+Event which is called when the user moves mouse over the canvas element

 #### `mousedown()`

+Event which is called when the user do mousedown over the canvas element

 #### `mouseup()`

+Event which is called when the user do mouseup over the canvas element

+#### `keydown()`

+Event which is called when the user do presses some key

 #### `keyup()`

+Event which is called when the user do releases some key

+#### `keypress()`

+Event which is called when the user do presses some key